M0narc/Saas_app/README.md

  - make VENDOR_STATICFILES in management a .json some other time. this is a 1 point

- - change whitenoise for Django-storage or S3
+ - change whitenoise for Django-storage or S3  (after further research I might have to switch it to django-storage) Might look for D-S on dropbox since it sounds funny, no realiable, but funny.